-The second source of health insurance information is the Behavioral Risk Factor Surveillance System(BRFSS).
+The second source of health insurance information is the Behavioral Risk Factor Surveillance System (BRFSS).
 The survey has been carried out by the Center for Applied Demography and Survey Research since 1990.
 The sample consists of residents of the state who are 18 years old or older.
-Each month approximately 190 households are contacted statewide and then a random, adult respondent is chosen from within each household to be interviewed.
-The survey is wide-ranging but does ask whether or not the person currently has health coverage and if not, how much time has elapsed since they were covered.
-The shortcoming of BRFSS is that it only represents adults.
-However, the sample size is sufficient to obtain reliable county level estimates, a feature which is not possible when using the CPS.
+Each month approximately 213 households are contacted statewide and then an adult respondent is randomly chosen from within each household to be interviewed.
+The survey is wide-ranging.
+Among the questions asked are whether the person being interviewed currently has health coverage.
+If they are not covered, they are asked how much time has elapsed since they were covered.
+The limitation of BRFSS is that it only represents adults.
+However, the sample size is sufficient to obtain county level estimates that are more accurate than those that can now be obtained from the CPS.
 Together the BRFSS and the CPS provide a powerful set of data for understanding the health insurance problems in Delaware today.

-In the balance of this section, current estimates of the uninsured will be presented.
-In addition, time series information will be used to indicate possible trends contained within those estimates.
+In the balance of this section, the current estimates of the uninsured will be presented.
+In addition, time series information will be used to show trends contained within those estimates.
 Finally, county level estimates will be provided along with a comparison of Delaware with the larger region.

-The Uninsured 1982-1995
+The Uninsured 1982-1998

-The point estimates for the number of persons without health insurance from 1982 through 1995 are shown in Figure 1-1 below.
+The point estimates for the number of persons without health insurance from 1982 to 1998 are shown in Figure 1-1 below.
 The term "point estimate" is used here to describe the results obtained from the CPS for a single year.
 There are several general observations that can be made about the information contained in this figure.
-First, the number of persons without health insurance in 1995 (96,000) is about the same as there were in 1982 (94,000).
-In fact, the only unusual estimate is that for 1989 (59,000).
-The others are relatively close together, at least in a statistical sense.
+First, the number of persons without